DIY Goldfish in a Bag Soap for Kids: Melt and Pour Soap Tutorial

 For a wider based bag, leave the soap to cool with the bag open, then tie closed once the soap has solidified completely.
 Otherwise, gently gather the top of the bag while the soap is still soft and tie off with baker’s twine or ribbon.
 This will move the soap up the bag and create a slightly narrower base.
 I did mine both ways and it’s really just personal preference.

 Mix it up.
 For “colored” water, add a pinch of superfine emerald green or Caribbean blue glitter when you add the fragrance.
-You can also substitute the fragrance oil for another of your choice, but be sure it has 0% vanilla and is clear, not yellow.

 To use this DIY goldfish in a bag soap, simply peel off the plastic and scrub away!